Garm Lab

 Another highly prioritized topic in my group is the functional organization of the enigmatic repetitive and dispersed CNS of radially symmetric animals (such as jellyfish and starfish).

-Within cnidarians (e.g. corals and jellyfish) box jellyfish stand out by displaying an elaborate behavioural repertoire of which most are visually guided.
+Within cnidarians (e.g. corals and jellyfish) box jellyfish stand out by displaying a more elaborate behavioural repertoire of which most are visually guided.

 Utilizing our cultures of the Caribbean species, Tripedalia cystophora, we want to understand precisely what visual information is picked up by their 24 eyes (of which eight are image forming) and how it is processed by their CNS.